Expecting trouble, DC locks down a week before inauguration

 The NSSE status is normal for a presidential inauguration and other major events like an international summit or the Super Bowl.
 But it’s rare to start the lockdown so far in advance of the event.

-Police vehicles sealed off a huge swath of downtown D.C.
-Wednesday, causing immediate traffic snarls.
+Police vehicles sealed off a huge swath of downtown D.C. on Wednesday, causing immediate traffic snarls.
 Starting Wednesday, Bowser said, anyone inside the inauguration perimeter might be stopped and questioned.
 Starting Friday, all parking garages in the downtown restricted zone will be sealed through the inauguration.
+Bowser is asking D.C. residents to avoid the downtown area entirely, and the city announced that 13 Metro stations inside the security perimeter will shut down for several days.

 “Closing hotels completely for these six nights is the only way to guarantee the safety of hotel workers, neighbors, vulnerable and unhoused residents, incoming administration officials, members of Congress, and our democracy,” the statement said.
 “If hotels do not willingly close, we ask Mayor Bowser to extend today’s emergency order and close all hotels in the city.”